Chapter 7. Creating the overcloud

-Once your custom environment files are ready, you can specify which flavors and nodes each role should use and then execute the deployment.
+When your custom environment files are ready, you can specify the flavors and nodes that each role uses and then execute the deployment.
 The following subsections explain both steps in greater detail.

 Planning an overcloud deployment involves specifying how many nodes and which flavors to assign to each role.
 Like all Heat template parameters, these role specifications are declared in the